Trans-regional projects (Phase 2)

 Contact: Raphael Neukom

-Over more than two years (2011-2013), the regional 2k data managers worked closely with the National Climatic Data Center at NOAA to tailor the 2K Network database infrastructure for paleoclimate data, and prepare the upload of the PAGES 2k database.
-In addition, they provided expertise and advice that helped promote improvements in NOAA-Paleo’s ingest of paleoscientific data in general.
-Because the data managers of the regional 2k groups are spread across the globe, the collaboration was organized around bi-monthly teleconference meetings under the lead of NOAA-Paleo.
+Over more than two years (2011-2013), the regional 2k data managers worked closely with the National Centers for Environmental Information at NOAA to tailor the 2K Network database infrastructure for paleoclimate data, and prepare the upload of the PAGES 2k database.
+In addition, they provided expertise and advice that helped promote improvements in NOAA WDC-Paleo's ingest of paleoscientific data in general.
+Because the data managers of the regional 2k groups are spread across the globe, the collaboration was organized around bi-monthly teleconference meetings under the lead of WDC-Paleo.
 Read more about the 2k-NOAA data managers meetings and their outcome here.

 Contact: Eugene Wahl